taljacob2/edit-date-of-file/README.md

 # edit-date-of-file

-A PowerShell script that edits the
+A PowerShell script that edits the:
   - "last modified date"
   - "creation date"
   - "last access date"

 of a file or a folder.

 ## Usage